-Under the pre ELCC rules a generator's capacity value was derated from the installed capacity level by multiplying the generator's net maximum capability by a derating factor.
+Under the pre ELCC rules that remain in effect until the 2023/2024 delivery year, a generator's capacity value was derated from the installed capacity level by multiplying the generator's net maximum capability by a derating factor.
 The derating factor was either based on the generator's historical performance during summer peak hours or a class average value calculated by PJM.
 The intent of the pre ELCC method was to obtain a MW value the generator can reliably produce during the summer peak hours.
-As of September 30, 2022, the derated capacity with capacity obligations in the PJM Capacity Market totaled 1,563.8 MW for wind generators and 2,665.6.0 MW for solar generators.
-This compares to installed wind capacity of 10,995.8 MW and installed solar capacity of 5,482.6 MW in Table 8-22.
+As of December 31, 2022, the derated capacity with capacity obligations in the PJM Capacity Market totaled 3,501.1 MW for wind generators and 2,706.9 MW for solar generators.
+This compares to installed wind capacity of 10,995.8 MW and installed solar capacity of 6,219.5 MW in Table 8-22.
+Wind generators have higher derating factors during the winter months (November through April) because PJM rules make winter capacity interconnection rights (CIRs) available.
+The derated wind capacity as of December 31, 2022, was 123.9 percent higher than the September 30, 2022, wind capacity obligation of 1,563.8 MW and there was no change in the installed capacity of wind generation over that period.
 PJM posts class average capacity factors for wind and solar generators.
 There were two pre ELCC classes of wind based on location with class average capacity factors of 14.7 percent and 17.6 percent.
-The ELCC rating for onshore wind capacity resources for the 2023/2024 Delivery Year is 15.0 percent.